Warwick-Allen/essays/theological_profile.md

 - **Application**: May work gradually or immediately; all God's preparatory work precedes faith.
 - **Infants**: Exact mechanics unclear; ensures all have genuine opportunity to respond.

-**Alignment**: This is a distinctively Arminian and Wesleyan doctrine, also held by Catholic and Orthodox traditions in different forms.
-Reformed theology generally rejects prevenient grace in favour of irresistible grace given only to the elect.
+**Alignment**: This is a distinctively Arminian and Wesleyan doctrine, also held by the Catholic and Orthodox traditions in different forms.
+The Reformed theology generally rejects prevenient grace in favour of irresistible grace given only to the elect.

 ### Atonement Theories
 Multiple aspects affirmed: